Select Page

 Finally, we arrive at Ouarzazate where you’ll be able to visit many prominent kasbahs such as Touarirt Kasbah which was built in the 17th century.

-Ouarzazate is considered the Hollywood of Africa it has served as a location to make many movies such as Lawrence of Arabia, Gladiator, and the Kingdom of Heaven.
-Here, you visit the international Cinema Studios.
+Ouarzazate is considered the Hollywood of Africa it has served as a location to make many movies such as Lawrence of Arabia, Gladiator, and The Kingdom of Heaven.
+Here, you visit the International Cinema Studios.

 At the hotel, you will spend the overnight.